JackmeriusTacktheritrixMSU/Smart-Mirror/README.md

 # Smart-Mirror
-I wanted to create a smart mirror which blended a distance sensor, webcam, and fully accessible raspberry pi.
+I wanted to create a smart mirror which blended a distance sensor, webcam, and fully accessible mini pc.
 Its got a nice modern look to it, it can do things like tell you positive affirmations- tell you the time, etc.
 I made it because my current mirror isn't smart, which is boring.
 It doesn't have any lights or anything.
 I'm also trying to get into smart home things, mostly because I think it would be awesome.

 *The Design*